H7O/DB2RestAPI/README.md

 	"name": "John"
 }
 ```
-12. Send the request and you should see the following JSON respons:
+12. Send the request and you should see the following JSON response:
 ```json